 I haven’t had a chance to explore this peninsula yet but I really want to because at the bottom you can take a ferry that goes to France!
 Yes, you can actually visit Europe while in Newfoundland.

-St. Pierre et Miquelon is a small island owned by France, which you can visit from Newfoundland (in non-covid times).
+St. Pierre et Miquelon is a small island owned by France, which you can visit by heading down the Burin Peninsula and catching a ferry (in non-covid times).
 This has been on my bucket list for so long!

 The Bonavista Peninsula is one of the most beautiful parts of Newfoundland.
-Full of adorable small towns, amazing hiking trails, epic whale watching, puffin spotting, and iceberg chasing opportunities, this part of the island should definitely be on your Newfoundland itinerary.
+Full of adorable small towns, amazing hiking trails, epic whale watching, puffin spotting, and iceberg chasing opportunities.
+This part of the island should definitely be on your Newfoundland trip itinerary.

 The two main towns that people stay here are Trinity and Bonavista, which are about 40 minutes apart.
 Be sure to stop in Port Rexton in-between and hike the Skerwink Trail, one of the most famous hiking trails here.
 Afterward, enjoy a cold brew at the Port Rexton Brewery.